WindyDarian/Vulkan-Forward-Plus-Renderer/README.md

 Use CMake to build the program.

+Download [Rungholt model](http://graphics.cs.williams.edu/data/meshes.xml) and put in content folder, if you need it.

 #### Windows

 1. Make sure you have Vulkan SDK and Visual Studio 2015 or up, then: